gabrieleteotino/bluish-capsule/content/project/datingapp/7-routing/1-routing-basics.md

 ## Routes

-Add a new file **src/app/routes.ts** we have no template for this file.
+Add a new file **src/app/routes.ts**.

+(The angular extension for visual studio code has no template for this file)

 ```typescript
 import { Routes } from '@angular/router';